Education

 API 570: What You Need to Know

 Piping systems are designed with efficiency in mind.
 However, a poorly designed piping system can have a number of environmental impacts, including emission release and soil contamination.
 Improperly managed piping systems can also pose a safety risk for workers in the field.
-Fortunately, API 570 is one of several national codes dictating quality standards for piping systems.
+API 570 is one of several national codes dictating quality standards for piping systems.
 Read on to find out what you need to know about API 570.

 API 570: What You Need to Know